webpack/webpack.js.org/src/content/concepts/plugins.md

 ### Node API

-?> Even when using the Node API, users should pass plugins via the `plugins` property in the configuration.
-Using `compiler.apply` should not be the recommended way.
+When using the Node API, you can also pass plugins via the `plugins` property in the configuration.

 __some-node-script.js__